levinoscar/mgtech-eval-oscar/README.md

 4. Include a write-up describing:
    - Architecture decisions
    - Trade-offs you made
    - Improvements you'd make with more time
+5. Add "mgtech-software" as a reviewer on your PR
+6. Reply to your initial email with a link to your PR

 ---